D.A.R.E. & S.R.O.'s

 School Resource Officers

 The community relies on school resource officers to do a variety of jobs.
 They can do anything from speaking in classes to conducting criminal investigations.
-Sergeant Dave Morales and Sergeant Greg Oberlin maintain a presence at local schools in order to serve as a resource for students who want or need their assistance.
+Sergeant Greg Oberlin maintains a presence at local schools in order to serve as a resource for students who want or need their assistance.

 Remembering Sergeant Polston